Black Hammer (comics): Black Hammer: The End

 In September 2021, Lemire posted an image on Instagram teasing Black Hammer: The End.
 After it was announced that he had entered into an exclusive deal with Image Comics, Lemire posted a newsletter explaining what this would mean for Black Hammer—that the deal had an exemption for all his Black Hammer work.
 However, he also mentioned that he was planning to bring Black Hammer to an end in 2023.
 He has since clarified that The End will wrap up all the storylines that have been building over the last few years, and will set the stage for a whole new era of Black Hammer stories in 2024 and beyond.

 Phase III

 Black Hammer: Spiral City

 In July 2024, Dark Horse Comics announced a new seven-issue miniseries, Black Hammer: Spiral City, the first in a new phase, written by Jeff Lemire and drawn by Teddy Kristiansen.
 The series debuted November 2024.

+Black Hammer: Forever

+At the 2026 San Diego Comic-Con, while celebrating the tenth anniversary of the series, a new 12-issue miniseries was announced for 2027, Black Hammer: Forever, written by Jeff Lemire and drawn by Mark Buckingham.